-EXCEPTION: Please note that for a transfer PAD, being a debit authorized by the customer wherein funds are moved among the customer’s accounts held at different financial institutions, the recourse rights noted above through the Canadian Payments Association are not applicable.
+EXCEPTION: Please note that for a transfer PAD, being a debit authorized by the customer wherein funds are moved among the customer’s accounts held at different financial institutions, the recourse rights noted above through Payments Canada are not applicable.
 However, if a discrepancy should occur in a transfer PAD initiated by you through us, please Contact Us and we will assist in clarifying the matter.

 9. Third Party Pre-Authorized Debits

 PAD Agreements with third parties should and must be established by you.
 All the necessary and accurate information must be provided to the third party directly in order to establish and enter into the PAD agreement with them.
-All PAD Agreements that you enter into with a third party must follow the rules outlined by the Canadian Payments Association.
+All PAD Agreements that you enter into with a third party must follow the rules outlined by Payments Canada.

 It is your responsibility to advise the third party of any account changes and if you wish to cancel a PAD.

 You would he held responsible should any charges be incurred if debits cannot be processed due to insufficient funds or for any other reasons.

 We are not responsible should a third party fail to act upon PAD instructions provided by you.